 The Public’s Perception

 Most Americans believe that Medicaid is an insurance program to help the neediest.
 This social safety net concept is what people support.
-For a non-healthcare professional this sounds good but for people who understand they know that there are consequences that are masked by the surface appeal.
+For a non-healthcare professional, this sounds good, but for people who understand, they know that the surface appeal masks consequences.

 Proponents will use the message – “Help Poor People,” while critics have to dig into the nuances based on facts related to expansion to support their allegations.

 According to partisan states, the Medicaid plan Is working favorably.
-Overall, Medicaid is popular among the states that adopted the plan as well as those that did not expand the Medicaid program.
+Overall, Medicaid is popular among the states that adopted the plan and those that did not expand the Medicaid program.

-Majority of Americans prefer the present Medicaid structure a few supports the change to limit what the government spends and allowing states to determine the group of people and services that are covered under the program.
+The majority of Americans prefer the present Medicaid structure.
+A few support the change to limit what the government spends and allow states to determine the group of people and services covered under the program.

-Pundits believe that the Trump administration is cutting Medicaid spending and getting people off the Medicaid rolls is the main point.
-Despite all the differences, the public views Medicaid is important to them and their family.
+Pundits believe that the Trump administration is cutting Medicaid spending, and getting people off the Medicaid rolls is the main point.
+Despite all the differences, the public view Medicaid as important to them and their family.